The Diary of a CEO: Reception

 Wired included The Diary of a CEO on their list of the best podcasts of 2025, describing it as initiating "sprawling discussions."
+In June 2025, The Times reported that The Diary of a CEO is the fastest growing podcast in the world, adding 300,000–500,000 new subscribers per month.

 The New Statesman gave a negative review of The Diary of a CEO with Clive Martin labelling Bartlett's style as "bland" and "pseudo-motivational" and said the podcast is a "fascinating exercise in bluff."